OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/topoichange.md

 # topoichange

 This command allows the user to view the top 15 stocks with the highest OI Change.
-It will display the stock name, the OI Change, and the closing price of the stocks.
+It will display the stock name, the OI Change by put and call, and previous levels.
 This gives users a helpful overview of the stocks that have seen the most significant change in open interest.

 ### Usage